Your money-making expert. Financial journalist, TV and radio personality.

 Running and owning a car is quickly becoming un-affordable for lots of people.
 If you add up the costs of breakdown cover, insurance, servicing and maintaining a car, you’ll see how much of a dent in your wallet it makes.
-And with the credit crunch taking its toll we need to make savings where ever we can.
+And with the rising cost of living taking its toll we need to make savings where ever we can.
 Here at MoneyMagpie we’ve found you some brilliant money-saving alternatives to owning a car.
 So take a look and see what might work for you and how much you could save.

 Club cars will have breakdown cover and insurance (although you will have to pay an excess towards the insurance).
 You will also be fined if you leave the car in a mess, so don’t smoke or allow pets in there and clear out any rubbish before you drop it back to the parking bay.
 You will also be required to leave a certain amount of fuel in the tank (which the club will pay for) so that the next person has enough to get going.